ForTheGold/ESL-Language-Learning-App/README.md

 ### Chat Activities

 The chat activities ask the user to produce the entire response and question of their own accord.
 This is increasing the difficulty slowly.
 The chat app is also a cool looking application that appears as a Facebook style chat app.
 This helps to show that language is used in real life.
-This activity can be viewed below
+Also note the hint button that tells the user what to do next in case they forgot the order of the conversation.
+This activity can be viewed below.

 ![Chat1](https://github.com/ForTheGold/ESL-Language-Learning-App/blob/main/Resources/Chat1.png)
 ![Chat2](https://github.com/ForTheGold/ESL-Language-Learning-App/blob/main/Resources/Chat2.png)